-Police accountability is about keeping enforcement agencies responsible and accountable for abuses of power, such as violent police reactions to peaceful assemblies, arbitrary detention, police beatings, deaths in custody, and shootings, increasing public confidence in the Royal Malaysian Police.
+Police accountability is about keeping enforcement agencies responsible and accountable towards abuses of power, such as violent police reactions to peaceful assemblies; arbitrary detention; shootings; police beatings and deaths in custody; so that the people’s trust towards the Royal Malaysian Police can be improved.

-While the new Perikatan Nasional (PN) government has promised a review of the Independent Complaints and Misconduct Commission (IPCMC) Bill, the new Independent Police Conduct Commission IPCC) Bill is such a watered-down version of its predecessor, that it would not have disciplinary powers against any offenders, while incorporating loopholes for offenders to hide information.
+While there had been talks of reviewing the Independent Complaints and Misconduct Commission (IPCMC) Bill, the new Independent Police Conduct Commission IPCC) Bill presents a watered-down version of its predecessor to the extent that the latter would be devoid of disciplinary powers against any offenders, while giving space for offenders to hide information.

-Not only would it fail to uphold police accountability, it would serve to further diminish the accountability mechanism already in place.
-A reinforced commission with the power to uphold police accountability in a stricter fashion is needed, not only to rebuild the people’s trust in the police, but also to eliminate unsavoury elements within the police force itself.
+Not only would it fail to uphold police accountability, it diminishes the accountability mechanism already in place.
+A reinforced commission with the power to uphold police accountability in a stricter fashion is needed not only to rebuild the people’s trust in the police force, but also to eliminate detrimental elements within the police force itself.

 Aug 2, 2022 PETALING JAYA: The Center to Combat Corruption & Cronyism (C4) has urged senators to reject the Independent Police Conduct Commission (IPCC) bill.
 “In its current state, the bill serves no added value in promoting integrity in improving police accountability,” it said in a statement.
 Instead, it said the bill should be referred […]